timothyhull/100daysofcode/days/_58/README.md

     - Combined all tweets into string objects (one with, and one without retweets).
     - Used `re` to search for hashtags and mentions, respectively.
     - Used a function to display the top N mentions and retweets, in a friendly view.

+---

+### :notebook: 1/15/22

+- **iPython Tip** - Run shell commands from within iPython or a Jupyter Notebook by preceding commands with the `!` character:

+    ```python
+    # From within a shell or Jupyter Notebook
+    !pip freeze
+    ```

+- Generated a word cloud with the `wordcloud` module.
+- Displayed the image, using an image mask to define the shape.